stefanrueger/urboot/docs/makeoptions.md

    simplified the source code `urboot.c`.

    Burning a VBL-enabled urboot onto an MCU should in theory also require the jump to boot section be burned to the reset vector.
-The accompanying `urloader` sketch does that.
 However, one will get away with not burning the reset jump address into the vector table, if the MCU flash is erased otherwise: erased words read `0xffff`, and although this is not an official opcode, it behaves as `sbrs r31, 7` (skip one instruction if bit 7 in R31 is set).
 Any reset to `0x0000` on